cl2638/cs305module05spring24/readme.md

 # FakeProject
 This project is about creating a repository in GitHub and having collaborators edit and make changes which we then reflect on and gather evidence of.
 If I were creating a real project I would include information about:
+1. What the point of the project is.
+What is it trying to achieve?
+2. What aspects of online use would this project fulfill?
+⋅⋅* What Use Cases does this project aim to help/manage?

 ## Getting Started
 I got started with this project by creating a repository and sharing it with jduerbig.